 - Cilantro (optional)

 Quite possibly the biggest perk of Instant Pot Korean beef is that it doesn’t matter what cut of beef you use!
-We can thank the Instant Pot for that, because the high pressure cooking of the Instant Pot turns pretty much anything into something delicious.
+We can thank the Instant Pot for that because the high-pressure cooking of the Instant Pot turns pretty much anything into something delicious.

-It’s one of the ways the Instant Pot saves you money, plus you will always love your recipes!
+It’s one of the ways the Instant Pot saves you money, plus you will always love your new recipes!

 I’ve made this recipe using chuck roast and tri-tip and both were equally delicious.
-No matter the cut you use, be sure to trim well.
+No matter the cut you use, be sure to trim it well.

+My favorite source for larger cuts of beef is Butcher Box.
 Butcher Box delivers grass-fed beef, pasture-raised and organic chicken, and heritage pork directly to your front door each month.
-You can read my honest review on Butcher Box here, and also my updated Butcher Box review here.
+You can read my honest review on Butcher Box here, and how to make Butcher Box worth the cost here!

 The search for high-quality meat ends here.
 Amazing taste.
 Humanely raised and delivered to your door.
 Sign up today!
 Click this link to claim the current offer!

 I’m sure you can use canned fruit as well, or even applesauce if that’s what you have on hand.
-If you go the canned route, make sure you’re choosing fruit that is canned in natural juices and not syrup!
+If you go the canned route, make sure you’re choosing fruit that is canned in natural juices and not heavy syrup!

 Our pantry still resembles much of our Whole30 days, so I’ve only used coconut aminos.
 However, I have no doubt that soy sauce or liquid aminos would work just as well.

 Using fresh garlic and fresh ginger really makes the flavors pop, so aim for the fresh stuff if you can.
-You’ll probably have extra ginger, so either add carrot and sweet potato fritters or egg roll in a bowl or Chinese 5 spice chicken or Thai peanut sauce or Kung Pao chicken to your meal plan too.
+You’ll probably have extra ginger, so either add Carrot and Sweet Potato Fritters or Egg Roll in a Bowl or Chinese 5-Spice Chicken or Thai Peanut Sauce or Kung Pao Chicken to your meal plan too.

 Or if none of that sounds good, or if you STILL have leftover fresh ginger, here’s a tutorial on how to freeze ginger.